zimeon/iiif-spec2md/docs/spec.md

 The base directory of an OCFL Object MAY contain a directory named `extensions` for the purposes of extending the functionality of an OCFL Object.
 The `extensions` directory <span id="E067">MUST NOT</span>
-contain any files, and no sub-directories other than extension sub- directories.
-Extension sub-directories <span id="W013">SHOULD</span> be named according to a [registered extension name](#registered extension name) in the [OCFL Extensions repository](https://ocfl.github.io/extensions/).
+contain any files, and no sub-directories other than extension sub-directories.
+Extension sub-directories <span id="W013">SHOULD</span>
+be named according to a [registered extension name](#registered extension name) in the [OCFL Extensions repository](https://ocfl.github.io/extensions/).

 > Non-normative note: Extension sub-directories should use the same name as a registered extension in order to both avoid the possiblity of an extension sub-directory colliding with the name of another registered extension as well as to facilitate the recognition of extensions by OCFL clients.
-See also [Documenting Local Extensions](#documenting-local- extensions).
+See also [Documenting Local Extensions](#documenting-local-extensions).

 ## 4. OCFL Storage Root
 {: #storage-root}